aboamare/vrgp-specifications/Protocol specification.md

 ### 2.2.
 Request for Data

 ### 2.3.
 WebRTC Signalling
+To setup and maintain WebRTC connections the vessel and MOC need to send _signalling_ messages to convey _ICE candidates_ and _Session Descriptions_.
+In addition a MOC may want to inform a vessel about STUN and/or TURN servers that the vessel may use.

+To inform a WebRTC peer about an _ICECandidate_ the local WebRTC implementation SHOULD send an *[ice](#391-ice)* message over the websocket.
+To inform a WebRTC peer about a _SessionDescription_ the local WebRTC implementation SHOULD send an *[sdp](#392-sdp)* message over the websocket.

+A MOC that wishes to inform a vessel about STUN and/or TURN servers SHOULD add a *ice_servers* property to a *[request](#33-request)* (for real time data) message.

 ### 2.4.
 Hang-up

+To indicate the orderly close-down of the connection either party SHOULD send a *[bye](#38-bye)* message.
+The recipient of a *[bye](#38-bye)* message SHOULD close any WebRTC connections established with the sender, and close the WebSocket.

+**IMPLEMENTATION CONSIDERATION**: of course the connection between a vessel and MOC can be interrupted, broken altogether, etc. Implementations should make sure to act upon such situation and to free resources.
+The _bye_ message serves to keep a record of an _intentional_ closure of the connection.

 ## 3. Messages
-All messages are such that they do *not* follow a request/response pattern, each message essentially provides the other party with information.
-The "request" and "control" messages are slightly different in that for those messages the sender (a MOC) expects the recipient (a vessel) to _react_, albeit not necessarily with a "response" message.
+*Most* messages are such that they do *not* follow a request/response pattern, each message essentially provides the other party with information.
+However, the previous section, "[Protocol](#2-protocol)", refers to those messages that presume some action by the recipient.
+Examples of such messages include "[authenticate](#371-authenticate)", "[request](#33-request)", and "[bye](#38-bye)".

 Messages are defined and sent in [JSON] format.
 One or more messages can be sent in a single JSON object.
 If a JSON object contains more than one message, the order in which those messages are processed cannot be guaranteed.